 Water is seriously underrated.
 Besides the fact that your body physically CANNOT burn fat when it’s dehydrated, it’s also responsible for flushing out toxins (hello, happy hour) and prevents fluid retention (we know, it sounds counter-intuitive but it’s true).
 You should be drinking AT LEAST half your body weight in ounces on the daily, but if you want to prevent bloating or water retention after a night of too many margaritas, we recommend increasing it to 100-120 ounces.
 We promise you’ll feel (and look) better in no time!

 FOCUS ON FIBER

-Fiber not only keeps you full, so that you’re not overeating, it cleans out your insides to keep you regular.
-There’s nothing like stress, hormones or travel to throw a girl’s gut off it’s morning bathroom routine, so making sure you prioritize foods like cruciferous vegetables, whole grains, fruits and legumes at each meal will help keep your tummy feel flat and happy.
+Fiber not only keeps you full so that you’re not overeating, but it also cleans out your insides to keep you regular.
+There’s nothing like stress, hormones, or travel to throw a girl’s gut off its morning bathroom routine, Make sure you prioritize foods like cruciferous vegetables, whole grains, fruits and legumes at each meal to help keep your tummy feel flat and happy.

 SWEAT IT OUT

 A good sweat sesh is probably the easiest and fastest way to push out any extra fluid and tighten up your tummy when you wake up feeling less-than-ideal.
 A 20-30 minute workout promotes blood flow to your digestive system, which decreases bloat as well as pushing out any toxins that could be causing water retention.

 Try this the next time you wake up feeling puffy: